 15. This image indicates the size of a bed bug by the scale at the bottom of the picture.
 Again this is an adult and you can clearly see the segmented parts of the body.

-18. If you look closely at the picture below you’ll see an adult bed bug crawling where the seam of the label joins the box spring.
-Bed bugs can be found anywhere near the bed, and this shows just how carefully you need to inspect everything as they are so small and can easily be missed.
+Bed bugs can be found anywhere on or near the bed, and this shows just how carefully you need to inspect everything as they are so small and can easily be missed.

-19. The image below is one I took after treatment a house for bed bugs.
-This shows the bed bug’s actual size and you can also see it had fed before death.
+19. The image below is one I took after treating a house for an infestation.

-21. The picture below is a close up that helps you identify if you’ve found a bed bug.
-I placed it on the pen tip for size comparison to show just how small bed bugs are.
+21. The next photo is a close up of a dead bed bug which was placed on the pen tip for size comparison, again to show what size they are.

 24. And another for size comparison with the bed bug next to the Q-tip.